 Based on our understanding of the syndicate and industry, we identified that the principal risks of non-compliance with laws and regulations related to breaches of UK and European regulatory principles, such as those governed by the Prudential Regulation Authority and the Financial Conduct Authority, and those regulations set by the Council of Lloyd's, and we considered the extent to which non-compliance might have a material effect on the underwriting year financial statements.
 We also considered those laws and regulations that have a direct impact on the underwriting year financial statements such as the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005).
-We evaluated management's incentives and opportunities for fraudulent manipulation of the underwriting year financial statements (including the risk of override of controls), and determined that the principal risks were related to the risk of fraud in revenue recognition and management override of controls, including the potential for management bias in significant accounting estimates, particularly in relation to claims outstanding and estimated premium income.
-Audit procedures performed included:
+We evaluated management's incentives and opportunities for fraudulent manipulation of the underwriting year financial statements (including the risk of override of controls), and determined that the principal risks were related to the potential for management bias in significant accounting estimates, particularly in relation to claims outstanding and estimated premium income and the posting of inappropriate journal entries to manipulate the Syndicate's results.